-Function: "Authentication method"
+Function: "Authentication"

 You have to select a type of authentication.
-Options are "Workgroup internal LDAP" "Windows (PDC)" and "Windows (ADS)" The former is the easiest option - it is suited for beginners or useful for simple storage solutions (e.g., backup servers).
+Options are "Workgroup (internal LDAP)" "Windows (PDC)", "Windows (ADC)" and "Workgroup (NIS Server)".
+The former is the easiest option - it is suited for beginners or useful for simple storage solutions (e.g., backup servers).

 The administrator has to create all users in the menu "Resources" and grant them access to the desired shares.
-Via "Windows (PDC)" and "Windows (ADS)" the user database is imported from the active directory of a Windows server (with access data provided and with the necessary access rights).
+Via "Windows (PDC)", the user database is imported from the active directory of a Windows server (with access data provided and with the necessary access rights).
 The administrator has to fill out the following entry fields:

-Domain name: Entry of the NetBIOS domain name

-Server IP: Entry of the Windows server's IP address

-Name: Entry of a user name with administrator rights Password: Entry of a password corresponding to the user
+Domain name: Entry of the NetBIOS domain name Entry of the Windows server's IP address Server IP: Name: Entry of a user name with administrator rights Password: Entry of a password corresponding to the user